sirisian/ecmascript-types/README.md

 }
 ```

 The behavior of rest parameters can create confusing signatures.
-While these are allowed, they aren't recommedned.
+While these are allowed, they aren't recommended.
 Arguments are taken by parameters greedily and given back to satisfy signatures.
 ```js
 function f(...a: [].<uint32>, ...b: [].<uint32>, c: uint32): void {}
 f(0, 1, 2); // a: [0, 1], b: [], c: 2